-Like its Greek god namesake, the Trojan malware Zeus is powerful and virile.
+The Zeus malware, like its Greek god namesake, is a powerful and virile Trojan malware.
 Since it first surfaced in July 2007 in an attack on the U.S. Department of Transportation, Zeus, aka Zbot, and its variants have wreaked havoc on the financial services industry.

 And just who created Zeus?
 Well, the FBI is offering a reward of up to $3 million for information leading to the arrest and/or conviction of one Evgeniy Mikhailovich Bogachev, last known to reside in Anapa, Russia.
 He enjoys boating along the Black Sea, playing with cats and draining bank accounts.

 Photo: Dimitrios /Shutterstock.